-The abovementioned situation, which has been created in the past few decades, has caused an enormous wave of immigrants seeking for international protection in the hope that they will have a better chance in the future and their children will not fall prey to the DTOs.
-Another serious problem is the everlasting droughts and crop failures in the dry regions of Honduras, which have massively impacted the agricultural sector and forced people away from their homes.
-It is more than usual for people from Central America to leave their country in the hope of finding another place to live.
-However, the idea of thousands of immigrants forming a caravan and travelling together is relatively new.
-Thus it is more difficult to be kidnapped, robbed or raped by local gangs who target migrants.
-One of the biggest and most well-known caravans took place in the Holy Week of 2017 and was set up by Pueblo Sin Fronteras (Village Without Borders).
-These caravans usually start with a small group of 100-200 people and develop into masses of more than 1000 immigrants.
+The above-mentioned atmosphere that has been created in the past few decades has led to an enormous wave of immigrants seeking for international protection in the hope that their children will not fall prey to the DTOs and that they have a better chance of a wealthy future for their families.
+Another aspect are the everlasting droughts and crop failures in the dry regions of Honduras which have impacted the agricultural sector massively and forced people out of their homes.
+It is more than usual for people from Central America to leave their country in such hopes.
+The idea of thousands of immigrants forming a caravan and travelling together is however relatively new.
+The idea behind it is that they do not want to be kidnapped, robbed or raped by local gangs who target migrant.
+One of the biggest and most well-known caravans took place in the Holy Week of 2017 and 2018 and were set up by Pueblo Sin Fronteras (Village Without Borders).
+These caravans usually start with a small group of 100-200 people and develops into masses of more than 1000 immigrants.
 Some of them come from the southern regions of Central America.
-The majority, though, comes from the NTCA, mainly Honduras.
-The desperate citizens, who are being terrorized in their home country, make their way from San Pedro Sula, Honduras, and, after a journey of more than 4000 km north, arrive in Tijuana, Mexico, where they try to cross the borders to the United States seeking asylum.
-It is estimated that around 500.000 migrants cross the Mexican border every year, 164.000 (according to the UNHCR) of whom originate in the Northern Triangle of Central America.
-Once those immigrants reach their targeted destination, i.e., the USA, it is their right, according to the US law, to ask for an asylum and they cannot be deported without being heard out.
-The law states that the refugees deserve to be listened to and provided with food and shelter, especially those who emigrate from Central America states, where local gangs and drug cartels make their lives impossible.
-Evidence to back those facts up is, however, rarely provided resulting in hundreds of thousands of deportations each year.
-In 2016 alone, 216.000 deportations took place in the United States.
-The current US President, Donald Trump, stated multiple times during the mid-term elections in November of 2018 that all illegal immigrants are not welcome and will either be sent back or face prison sentences.
-The migrants' options remain limited as they are forced either to stay in Mexico, where the drug cartels and gangs are stronger than anywhere else, or make their way to the US, where they are expected to meet military forces and fences at the border.
+The majority though comes from the NTCA, mainly Honduras.
+The desperate citizens who are being terrorized in their home country make their way from San Pedro Sula, Honduras and arrive more than 4000 km north in Tijuana, Mexico, where they try to cross the borders to the United States to seek asylum.
+It is estimated that around 500.000 migrants cross the Mexican border every year, from which 164.000 (according to the UNHCR) originate from the Northern Triangle of Central America.
+Once those immigrants reach their targeted destination it is stated in the US law that it is their right to ask for an asylum and they cannot be deported without being heard out.
+The law states that as long as you are a refugee you deserve to be listened to and to be provided with food and shelter.
+Consequently, everyone who emigrates from Central America states that they are threatened by local gangs or drug cartels thus making life in their home nation impossible.
+The evidence to back those facts up is however seldomly provided which results in hundreds of thousands of deportations each year.
+In 2016 alone 216.000 deportations took place in the United States.
+The current president of the USA, Donald Trump stated multiple times during the mid-term elections in November of 2018 that all illegal immigrants are not welcome and will either be sent back or face prison sentences.
+The migrant's options remain limited as they are forced to stay in Mexico were the drug cartels and gangs are stronger than anywhere else or make their way to the USA where they are expected to meet military forces and fences at the border.